 Post-Communist Bratislava Tour

-Take a journey in a legendary Czechoslovak Škoda car (or 8-seater van) through the most intriguing spots of the communist-era Bratislava with our local guide.
+Experience a tour in Bratislava in a legendary Czechoslovak Škoda car (or 8-seater van) through the most intriguing spots of the communist era with our local guide.
 We are ready to uncover the identity of Bratislava without a censorship for you.

 Explore a vast concrete housing estate, the Soviet monument Slavín, post-industrial developments, the Iron Curtain border zone and loads of communist-era architecture.
 This off-the-beaten-track tour brings alive the story of Bratislava in the turbulent 20th century.

 Need more?
 Prolong the standard 2-hour Post-Communist Bratislava Tour according to your preferences by one or more of the extensions.
 Explore abandoned sites, taste local food in hidden corners or visit the iconic Devín castle.
 Local insights and authentic stories guaranteed!